vinhphuphan/vinhphuphan/README.md

 ## 👋 Hello!

 My name is Vinh Phu.
-I am an IT student in Australia.
-I am interested in Web Development and Data Science.
+I am an IT graduate in Australia.
+I am interested in Software Development and Data Science.
 My core stack is **React, Node**, and **MongoDB**.
 I am always eager to learn best practices of software development.

 ### 💻 Languages and Tools